Grand Central Stockport: Facilities

-The Grand Central Pools have the only 50m Swimming Pool in Stockport, and are operated by Life Leisure (trading name of Stockport Sports Trust) on behalf of Stockport Council.
+The Grand Central's pools have the only 50m swimming pool in Stockport, and are operated by Life Leisure (trading name of Stockport Sports Trust) on behalf of Stockport Council.
 Life Leisure took over the running of the pool from Serco Leisure in October 2011.
 In 2008 the pool was named as a British Swimming Intensive Training Centre, one of only five across the United Kingdom.
-In addition the Stockport Metro Swimming Club are based at the pool.
+In addition, the Stockport Metro Swimming Club are based at the pool.
 Former facilities include a Heaven and Hell nightclub, which closed in 2006 after the chain went into administration and the premises were reclaimed by Targetfollow.

 The centre contains three separate car parks, all containing different tariffs.
 Some are in place to provide extra parking for rail users, with all day and longer stay tariffs, however the majority of space is for those using the complex.

 Redevelopment

 It was announced in February 2007 that the complex was to be redeveloped by then owners Targetfollow, at an estimated cost of £100 million.
 The development was to have been completed by 2010.
-The proposals were designed as a part of Stockport Council's Future Stockport masterplan.
+The proposals were designed as a part of Stockport Council's 'Future Stockport' masterplan.
 The redevelopment plans have been put on hold following the financial crisis, as of 2010 development has not commenced.
 The redevelopment plans include construction of a multi-storey car park, adding of a more significant retail element to the complex and a Travelodge hotel.
 In total the redevelopment will add 400000 sqft to the scheme and nearly triple the car parking spaces to 1,500.
-It will also include 200 residential apartments and improved Public Spaces.
+It will also include 200 residential apartments and improved public spaces.
 The planning application was submitted in July 2007.The planning application was successful and outline planning permission for the entire scheme was granted.

-In July 2010 the then owners of the complex, Targetfollow narrowly avoided going into administration, after loans exceeding £200m provided by Lloyds Banking Group, expired.
-In total the companies debt in July 2010 was estimated at around £700m.
+In July 2010, the then owners of the complex, Targetfollow, narrowly avoided going into administration, after loans exceeding £200 million provided by Lloyds Banking Group, expired.
+In total, the company's debt in July 2010 was estimated at £700 million.

-In January 2011, Stockport Metropolitan Borough Council purchased the complex, citing lack of progress on the redevelopment scheme.
-It is likely that under local authority ownership the redevelopment scheme will go ahead.
-In December 2011, Muse Developments were selected as the preferred developers for a revamped £145m scheme containing an office quarter, hotel, larger car park and more public space, and with the exception of the swimming pool and cinema, demolition of the other buildings, including where the nightclubs formerly stood, took place in the spring of 2012 as part of the future plans for the complex.
+In January 2011, Stockport Council purchased the complex, citing lack of progress on the redevelopment scheme.
+In December 2011, Muse Developments were selected as the preferred developers for a revamped £145 million scheme containing an office quarter, hotel, larger car park and more public space, and with the exception of the swimming pool and cinema, demolition of the other buildings, including where the nightclubs formerly stood, took place in the spring of 2012 as part of the future plans for the complex.
 The new multi storey car park opened in February 2014.

 As of 2013, the three detailed phases of the council's redevelopment plan are scheduled for completion in 2014, 2015, and 2020.